weijiexi/UI-UX-Design/Git&Github/Submit-assignments/README.md

 # Submit assignments
-- 1. Create your own version of this repo using the fork button at the top right of the repository
+- 1.Create your own version of this repo using the fork button at the top right of the repository

     fork button - fork
-- 2. Clone this repo by clicking the green Code button, then copy pasting the SSH URL:
+- 2.Clone this repo by clicking the green Code button, then copy pasting the SSH URL:

     Copy a SSH key url